Aidar5/nattoeng/docs/source/book/06_control_structures/3_while.rst

 As the value **a** decreases, the loop will not be infinite, and at some point the expression a > 0 becomes false.

-The following example is based on the example about password from section about using **if** construction :ref:`if_example`.
+The following example is based on the example about password from section which describes **if** construction use :ref:`if_example`.
 In that example you had to restart the script if the password did not meet the requirements.

-With a **while** loop, you can make sure that the script itself requests the password again if it does not meet the requirements.
+With a **while** loop you can make sure that the script itself requests the password again if it does not meet the requirements.

 Check_password_with_while.py file: